fireactjs/saas/docs/_docs/02-hello-world.md

-# Hello World
+---
+title: "Hello World"
+permalink: /docs/hello-world/
+excerpt: "How to write your SaaS with Fireact"
+last_modified_at: 2021-06-07
+---

-This page will walk you through how to create your SaaS application based on Fireact.
+This document will walk you through how to create your SaaS application based on Fireact.

 First of all, you will need to install Fireact following [the installation instructions](/installation.md).